lae/ansible-role-proxmox/README.md

 pve_ssl_letsencrypt: false # Specifies whether or not to obtain a SSL certificate using Let's Encrypt
 pve_groups: [] # List of group definitions to manage in PVE.
 See section on User Management.
 pve_users: [] # List of user definitions to manage in PVE.
 See section on User Management.
+pve_storages: [] # List of storages to manage in PVE.
+See section on Storage Management.
 ```

 To enable clustering with this role, configure the following variables appropriately: